elshaw82/100daysofcode/README.md

 **Thoughts**: I'm having good days and bad days in terms of motivation, but I guess that's normal.
 The good days are really good and I'm usually really happy with what I produce and I always learn something new.

 **Link(s) to work*

+## Day 48: June 11, 2020

+**Today's Progress**: More JavaScript today.
+Jumped back on JavaScript 30 and sorted an array into a list without articles using join, map, for each and some reg ex.

+**Thoughts**: A really quick exercise but I find the elements used stick a lot more in the smaller exercises.

+**Link(s) to work*

+## Day 49: June 12, 2020

+**Today's Progress**: Another JavaScript 30 challenge today in the form of an on scroll sticky nav.
+Always wondered how this was achieved!

+**Thoughts**: Starting to think about putting together a portfolio website, without getting too far ahead of myself!
+Thinking about a nice grid layout, a stick nav, and some nice animation.

+**Link(s) to work*